jayhawk24/advanced_java_notes/README.md

 # notes_java

-These are the notes while I was going through my thrird year university exam
+These are the notes while I was going through my third year university exam